 Supplements are absorbed best if they provide turmeric in a water-soluble nanomicelle form or combined with a black pepper extract called piperine.
 I’ve found turmeric helpful for knee pain.

 Do you take any of the above supplements?
 If so, have you found them helpful?
 What supplements do you take?
+What supplements for women over 60 do you use?
 Please share in the comments below.